 Use multiple OSINT sources in your investigations

-Videris transforms processes in areas such as anti-money laundering, anti-financial crime, corporate due diligence, law enforcement and threat analysis, corruption, and illicit trade investigations by uncovering multiple layers of connectivity.
 This increases the efficiency of OSINT and allows it to take place at a scale not previously possible using manual handling and processing methods.
-It also professionalises investigations, ensuring that all necessary tasks and processes can be dealt with in the same seamless workflow.
+It also adds efficiency to investigations, ensuring that all necessary tasks and processes can be dealt with in the same seamless workflow.

 Book a demo today, and see for yourself how Videris can optimise the outcomes of your open source investigations.